mddfaisal/route_tree/README.md

 * No regular expression compilation for standard routes

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue.
 License

 [MIT](https://choosealicense.com/licenses/mit/)